leinaxd/Who-am-i/README.md

 The second one is performance.

 Why is that?
-Those High-level python repositories are reminders of how the algorithm work, Once you understood the main idea, implementing in a low level language like C/JS should be trivial.
+Those High-level python repositories are reminders of how an algorithm works, Once you understood the main idea, implementing in a low level language like C/JS should be trivial.